Skip to main content

 Breastfeeding early and often will help you make enough milk for your growing baby.
 The more often you feed, the more milk your body will produce.

 Try to breastfeed at least eight times in 24 hours.
-You may can feed more if your baby shows signs of hunger.
+You may feed more if your baby shows signs of hunger.

 Holding your baby